isomerpages/govtech-stp/pages/arriving-overview.md

 <sup>1</sup> *Long Term Visit Pass holders should apply for entry either as a dependent of a Work Pass Holder under the Work Pass Holder General Lane, Parent/Guardian of a Student's Pass Holder under the Student's Pass Holder Lane, or for entry under the Singapore Citizen/Permanent Resident Familial Ties Lane.*

-## Additional Safe Travel Lanes for Arrival from Specific Countries/Regions
+## Additional Safe Travel Lanes for Arrival from Specific Countries/Places

-Singapore has arranged additional Safe Travel Lanes with the following countries to facilitate shorter term entry into Singapore.
+Singapore has arranged additional Safe Travel Lanes with the following countries/places to facilitate shorter term entry into Singapore.

 |Country/Region of Departure | All Short Term Travellers | Short Business & Official Trip | Periodic Commuting for Singapore or Malaysia Work Pass Holders|
 |-------------|-------------------|-------------------|-------------|